Peakboard/peakboard-templates.github.io/_templates/Script-Example-Sending-Emails/en.md

 ---
 layout: article
-title: Script Example for Sending E-Mails
+title: script example for sending e-mails
 description:
   - This template demonstrates how to send an e-mail to your e-mail address directly from the Peakboard Box.
 To do this, you must connect a keyboard to the Peakboard Box and, if necessary, a mouse.
 lang: en